School District Responsibilities for Pest Control in the School Environment

 Texas law requires all school districts are required to have an integrated pest management program (IPM) and a designated IPM Coordinator.
 IPM combines the best available pest control tactics, with an emphasis on the least hazardous methods, to effectively and economically reduce pests.
 IPM relies heavily on information about the pest and its changes in population to devise control strategies that require minimal or no pesticide use.

 Schools should follow guidelines in Section 7.150 of the Texas Administrative Code.
-You can find further information in the Environmental Protection Agency document, "Pest Control in the School Environment: Adopting Integrated Pest Management" and the Texas AgriLife Extension School IPM website.
+You can find further information in the Environmental Protection Agency document, "Pest Control in the School Environment: Adopting Integrated Pest Management" and the Texas A&M AgriLife Extension School IPM website.

 Each school district superintendent must appoint an IPM Coordinator to implement the district's IPM program.
 Within 90 days of the appointment, the district must report to TDA the coordinator's name, address, telephone number, e-mail address and the appointment effective date .
 A district that appoints more than one IPM Coordinator must designate a responsible IPM Coordinator who will have overall responsibility for IPM program decisions and oversiee subordinate IPM Coordinators.